byKasperAndersson/Grid-World-for-Reinforcement-Learning/README.md

 # Grid World for Reinforcement Learning

 Grid World is a simple game where you control an agent on a grid map.
 The goal is to take the agent from spawn to goal without touching the lava and to avoid the water as much as possible.
 Furthermore, Q-Learning, which is a machine learning algorithm of the type reinforcement learning, is implemented and it can be used to train the agent to find its own path on the grid.
 A simple text file map editor is included which allows the player to design their own challanges for the Q-Learning agent to beat.

+The game can be started by running the `grid_world.py` file.
+Required packages are `pygame` and `numpy`.

 ![Map1](https://github.com/byKasperAndersson/Grid-World-for-Reinforcement-Learning/blob/main/images/map1.PNG?raw=true)
 ![Map3](https://github.com/byKasperAndersson/Grid-World-for-Reinforcement-Learning/blob/main/images/map3.PNG?raw=true)